 Collegian Movers Is Open For Business

 If you need to move during the coronavirus pandemic, Collegian Movers wants you to know that we are taking extra precautions to assure the safety of our customers & team members.
-Based upon moving industry guidelines and over 30 years of experience in moving and storage services, we have put together some COVID-19 Moving Tips to help guide you towards a safer moving experience.
+Based upon moving industry guidelines and over 30 years of experience in moving and storage services, we have put together some Moving Tips to help guide you towards a safer moving experience.

 Health and Safety of Our Customers is Our Highest Priority

 At Collegian Movers Inc, the health and safety of our customers are our highest priority.
 In response to the public health situation related to coronavirus (COVID-19), we are diligently monitoring updates and following best practice guidelines for sanitation, cleanliness, and precautionary actions.
-We are also taking the necessary steps to to protect our customers when moving during COVID-19.
-During this time, Collegian Movers Inc remains open and committed to providing a best-in-class moving and storage services.
+We are also taking the necessary steps to protect our customers when moving during COVID-19.
+During this time, Collegian Movers Inc remains open and committed to providing best-in-class moving and storage services.

 Movers Are An Essential Service